appsmithorg/appsmith-docs/website/docs/getting-started/setup/deployment-architecture.md

 ---
 # Deployment Architecture

-Appsmith can be accessed through the cloud by signing up at [app.appsmith.com](https://app.appsmith.com/user/sign-up), or self-hosted using the setup instructions provided in the [self-hosted](/getting-started/setup) guide.
-This page provides information about the deployment architecture of Appsmith.
+Appsmith can be accessed through the Cloud by signing up at [app.appsmith.com](https://app.appsmith.com/user/sign-up), or deployed on-premise using the setup instructions provided in the [Self Hosting](/getting-started/setup) guide.
+This page provides information about the self-hosted deployment architecture of Appsmith.

-## Self-hosted instance architecture
+## Components

 Appsmith is deployed as a single Docker container with a single volume for storing persistent data.
 The diagram below illustrates the different components and how these services communicate with each other.